Skip to main content

 Bahrain Home-style Dish

-A comfort food that most families in Bahrain would recognize from their childhood, typically served at gatherings and celebrations.
+A comfort dish most Bahraini families grew up with, usually served at gatherings and celebrations.

 Allergens: